ruqoyyasadiq/payroll-app/README.md

 Manipulation of data fetched from the Reports table was done using custom JS implementation as seen in `src/lib/time_report_processor.js`.
 This approach of fetching all data and manipulating via custom library was chosen over using SQL queries to manipulation records because of scalability and unforeseen complicated issues.
 Because of the nature of the report to be displayed (grouped by employee per pay period), if going the SQL query approach to manipulate records, multiple queries would be made at any point in time to fetch report data.
 This would lead to longer execution and load time.
 Hence the approach of fetching all data and processing just before sent the data to the required client.

 - The FE was built with React.
 Because only one view is needed, no state management library is use.
 In future iterations and as the project size increase, adopting a state management library approach would be considered.

+The core of the server code lives in the `src` directory or the project folder whilst the front-end code lives in `client` directory

 # Setting Up
 ## A. Structure/Project Setup